ciena-frost/bunsen-tutorial/README.md

 #### Disable During Submission

 In the event you have the form wired up to a real backend you may want to disable the form while you are waiting for the API request to complete.
 For this demo lets make the submission wait a couple seconds before presenting the alert and during that time disable the entire form in an effort to simulate a slow API request.
+We will leverage the `disabled` property of the `frost-bunsen-form` component to disable the form.

 *app/templates/signup.hbs*